-Support workers offer people, who are experiencing emotional difficulties, mental illness, or other health issues, with both practical and emotional support.
+Support workers offer people who are experiencing emotional difficulties, mental illness, or other health issues both practical and emotional support.
 A recognized qualification, appropriate training, and appropriate skills are required to become a competent and skilled support worker.
 In this blog, the steps of becoming a qualified support worker in Perth, Australia, will be discussed.

 What is a Support Worker?

 A support worker is someone who attends to people’s everyday needs for well-being.
 People who have a variety of physical and mental illnesses can rely on them for freedom.
 Support workers offer both physical and emotional assistance and do their best to help people realize their full potential.
 They help vulnerable individuals with daily duties to care for their overall well-being.